CatgirlRika/anyspace/README.md

 ## Installation
 1. Upload the repository to your server and point the web server's document root to the `public/` directory.
-2. Create a MySQL database and import `schema.sql`.
-3. Copy `core/config.example.php` to `core/config.php` and adjust database credentials and site settings.
-4. Ensure the web server user has write permission to `core/`, `public/media/pfp/`, and `public/media/music/`.
+2. Ensure the web server user has write permission to `core/`, `public/media/pfp/`, and `public/media/music/`.
-5. Visit your site to finish setup and create the first administrator account.
+3. Visit `/install.php` in your browser to run the installation wizard.
+It will configure the database, generate `core/config.php`, and create the first administrator account.

+Advanced users can alternatively:
+- Create a MySQL database and import `schema.sql`.
+- Copy `core/config.php.example` to `core/config.php` and adjust database credentials and site settings.

 ## Hosting Recommendations
 AnySpace runs on standard PHP/MySQL hosting.
 Below are suggested providers ordered from budget friendly to more pricey with notes on why you might choose each.